Ross-Byrne/CountdownRacket/README.md

 Once this list with 5 massive lists in it is generated, we assign is a variable called x so we don't have to waste time regenerating it.

 ### Step Nine
-One at a time, we evaluate each of the 5 lists, the first being for 6 numbers. once the first list is evaluated, all of the equations are passed to a function that only returns the list of RPN patterns, operators and numbers of equations that evaluate to the target number.
+One at a time, we evaluate each of the 5 lists, the first being for 6 numbers.
+Once the first list is evaluated, all of the equations are passed to a function that only returns the list of RPN patterns, operators and numbers of equations that evaluate to the target number.
 This list is then appended to a list that will hold all of the solutions.
 Then the rest of the lists are evaluated the same, one at a time and appended to the list of solutions.

 To evaluate the RPN, the valid RPN pattern is passed into the function along with the list of operators and numbers.
 A stack is also used, which starts off empty.
 The pattern is checked, if there is a 1, it represents a number and a number is added to the top of the stack.
+This continues until a -1 is found in the pattern.
+Then, the first two numbers on the top of the stack are taken off, the operator is applied to them and the result is added back on top of the stack.
+This continues until there are no more items left in the RPN pattern list.
+The stack is left with one value on it, which is the result of the calculation.

 ### Step Ten
 The list of all the RPN patterns, operators and numbers that evaluate to the target number are saved to a variable so they do not have to be calculated again.